adaptive-learning/flocs/README.md

 ## Tips

-* If you are using vim, take a look at syntastic, vim-fugitive, vim-virtualenv and vim-airline plugins.
+* If you are using vim, take a look at syntastic and vim-fugitive plugins.